 Additionally, as the temple hair loss continues, you’ll notice a distinct widow’s peak.

-The classic “M-shape” will begin to appear, as can be seen in the image to the right.
+The classic “M-shape” will begin to appear.
 This is known as frontal baldness, and it’s a common trait in men with AGA.

-You can refer to the Norwood scale (discussed below) to compare your hair with the standardised pattern of “male pattern baldness.”
+You can refer to the Norwood scale (discussed below) to compare your hair with the standardized pattern of “male pattern baldness.”

 3. You’re Experiencing More Fallout

-It’s normal for people – both men and women – to shed anywhere from 50 – 100 strands of hair per day.
-This is due to constant cycling that the hair follicles undergo, and is nothing which should cause alarm.
+It’s normal for people – both men and women – to shed anywhere from 50 – 100 strands of hair per day (2).
+This is due to constant cycling that the hair follicles undergo, and it’s nothing which should cause alarm.

 However, you may begin to notice more hair is falling out over time.
-This is commonly seen on your pillow when you awake, or in the shower.
+This is commonly seen on your pillow when you wake, or in the shower.

 You can also take a look at your comb each day, cleaning it out and taking a visual note of the fallout which occurred.